Bleeding due to injury: applying a tourniquet. How to properly apply a tourniquet

 Carefully loosen the tourniquet for 20-30 minutes to restore blood circulation in the injured limb;

-The tourniquet is reapplied, but above or below the previous location and the new time is indicated;
+The tourniquet is reapplied, but above or below the previous location and a new time is indicated;

-If necessary, the procedure is repeated after half an hour or an hour.
+If necessary, repeat the procedure after half an hour or an hour.

 1. The tourniquet was not applied according to indications.

-3. Excessive stretching of the tourniquet, which leads to trauma to the nerve trunks and muscles.
+3. Excessive stretching of the tourniquet, which leads to injury to the nerve trunks and muscles.

-5. Masking the tourniquet under clothing or bandages.
+5. Disguise the tourniquet under clothing or bandages.

-6. Applying a tourniquet on the naked body and away from the wound.
+6. Apply a tourniquet to the bare body and away from the wound.

 7. Overlay in the middle third of the shoulder.

-8. Delivery of the victim to the hospital with a tourniquet without immobilization of the limb and warming.
+8. Delivery of the victim to a medical facility with a tourniquet without immobilization of the limb and insulation.

-A tourniquet is a device for stopping blood.
-It is a rubber band 125 cm long.
+A hemostatic tourniquet is a device for stopping blood.
+It is a rubber tape 125 cm long.
 Its width is 2.5 cm, thickness - 3 - 4 cm.
-One end of the tape is equipped with a hook, the other - with a metal chain.
-This simple device is in the first aid kit of every car for a reason.
-Sometimes his absence can be fatal.
-As a result, a large person can die without waiting
+One end of the tape is equipped with a hook, the other with a metal chain.
+It is no coincidence that this simple device is found in the first aid kit of every car.
+Sometimes its absence can be fatal.
+As a result, a big person can die without waiting

-When applying a tourniquet, rubber gloves are first put on the hands.
-Then the limb affected by the injury is lifted and examined.
-The tourniquet is applied not on the naked body, but on top of the fabric lining.
-It can be a person's clothes, a towel, a bandage, cotton wool.
-A medical tourniquet applied in this way will not cross and will not injure the skin.
+When applying a tourniquet, first put rubber gloves on your hands.
+Then the limb affected by the injury is raised and examined.
+The tourniquet is not applied to the naked body, but over a fabric pad.
+This could be a person’s clothing, a towel, a bandage, or cotton wool.
+A medical tourniquet applied in this way will not cross and will not pinch the skin.

 Its end must be taken in one hand, and the middle in the other.
-Then stretch harder, and only after that circle around the arms or legs.
-With each subsequent turn of the winding, the bundle stretches less.
-The loose ends are knotted or secured with a hook and chain.
-Under any one turn of the tape, a note is necessarily enclosed, which indicates the time of its imposition.
+Then stretch it harder, and only then circle it around your arms or legs.
+With each subsequent turn of the winding, the harness stretches less.
+The loose ends are tied with a knot or secured with a hook and chain.
+A note must be placed under any one turn of the tape indicating the time it was applied.

-A tourniquet should not be left on for more than two hours, otherwise paralysis or necrosis of the arm or leg may occur.
-Every hour in the warm season and half an hour in winter, the tourniquet relaxes for several minutes (at this time, the vessel is pressed with fingers), the application of the tourniquet for bleeding is done in the same way as for the first time, only a little higher.
+The hemostatic tourniquet should not be left in place for more than two hours, otherwise paralysis or necrosis of the arm or leg may occur.
+Every hour in the warm season and half an hour in winter, the tourniquet is relaxed for a few minutes (at this time the vessel is pressed with your fingers), the application of the tourniquet during bleeding is done in the same way as the first time, only a little higher.

-If the harness is applied incorrectly.
+If the tourniquet is applied incorrectly.
 Their veins could have been accidentally pulled.
-This will lead to the fact that the pressure in the vessels will begin to rise and bleeding will increase.
-With an excessively tightened tourniquet, muscles, nerves, and tissues can be damaged, which leads to paralysis of the limbs.
-The victim with a tourniquet applied is transported to a medical facility in the first place.
+This will cause the pressure in the blood vessels to increase and bleeding to increase.
+If the tourniquet is too tight, muscles, nerves, and tissues can be damaged, which leads to paralysis of the limbs.
+The victim with a tourniquet applied is transported to a medical facility first.

-The tourniquet can be applied using a plywood tire.
+The tourniquet can be applied using a plywood splint.
 It is placed on the opposite side of the damaged vessel.
-This method has a beneficial effect.
-If the upper third of the thigh or shoulder is injured, a medical tourniquet is applied as a figure eight during bleeding.
+This method has a gentle effect.
+If the upper third of the thigh or shoulder is injured, a medical tourniquet is applied as a figure eight when there is bleeding.

-A tourniquet is applied to the damaged vessels of the neck using a plank of wood or a tire in the form of a ladder.
-These devices are placed on the opposite side of the wound.
-Due to the tire, the trachea will not be squeezed and In the absence of a tire at hand, you need to put your hand on your head from behind, it will play its role.
-A tourniquet can be replaced with a twist, using improvised material for this: handkerchiefs, scarves, belts, ties.
+A tourniquet is applied to the damaged vessels of the neck using a wooden strip or splint in the form of a ladder.
+These devices are placed on the side opposite the wound.
+Due to the splint, the trachea will not be compressed and if there is no splint at hand, you need to put your hand on the back of your head, it will act as a splint.
+The hemostatic tourniquet can be replaced with a twist, using available material for this: handkerchiefs, scarves, belts, ties.

 Application

-A hemostatic tourniquet, if necessary, is applied to the thigh, lower leg, shoulder, forearm and other parts of the body.
-If the place of its application is the limbs, choose a place so that it is higher than the wound, but closer to it.
-This is necessary so that the portion of the limb remaining without blood circulation is as short as possible.
+If necessary, a hemostatic tourniquet is applied to the thigh, lower leg, shoulder, forearm and other parts of the body.
+If the place of its application is the limbs, choose a place so that it is above the wound, but closer to it.
+This is necessary so that the portion of the limb left without blood circulation is as short as possible.

-When applying a tourniquet, remember that it must not be applied:
+When applying a tourniquet, remember that it should not be applied:

-• On the area of the upper third of the shoulder (it is possible to injure the radial nerve) and the lower third of the thigh (tissue is injured when the femoral artery is clamped).
+• In the area of the upper third of the shoulder (the radial nerve can be injured) and the lower third of the thigh (tissue is injured when the femoral artery is pinched).

-• There are no muscles in the lower third of the forearm and lower leg, and if a tourniquet is applied to these places, skin necrosis may begin to develop.
-These areas of the body are shaped like cones, so the tourniquet can slip off when the victim is moved.
-It is easier, more convenient and more reliable to put the tape on the shoulder or thigh.
+• There are no muscles in the lower third of the forearm and lower leg, and if a tourniquet is applied to these areas, skin necrosis may begin to develop.
+These areas of the body are shaped like cones, so the tourniquet may slip off when the victim is moved.
+It’s easier, more convenient and more reliable to apply the tape to your shoulder or thigh.

-Loss of blood through an artery is often the cause of death of the victim, so it must be stopped quickly.
-In the body of an adult, the volume of blood is 4-5 liters.
-If the victim loses one-third of this volume, he may die.
+Loss of blood through an artery often causes death in the victim, so it must be stopped quickly.
+In the adult body, the blood volume is 4-5 liters.
+If the victim loses one third of this volume, he may die.

-The first thing to do when treating arterial bleeding is to compress the artery so that blood does not enter the wounded area and does not flow out.
+The first thing to do when helping with arterial bleeding is to compress the artery so that blood does not flow into the wounded area and does not flow out.
 To determine the place where it is located, you need to feel the pulse.
 Where he is, there is an artery.
 Confidently press this place with your fingers, but 2-3 centimeters above the wound.

-If the victim needs to be transported, the application of a tourniquet for arterial bleeding is mandatory.
-Only this must be done correctly, as described above in the article.
-But if, as a result of a traffic accident, a person has lost his leg, and blood flows from the wound, the application of an arterial tourniquet must be done so that it is 5 centimeters higher than the damaged area, and not 2-3.
+If the victim needs to be transported, applying a tourniquet for arterial bleeding is mandatory.
+Only this needs to be done correctly, as described above in the article.
+But if a person loses a leg as a result of a road accident and blood flows from the wound, the application of an arterial tourniquet should be done so that it is 5 centimeters above the damaged area, and not 2-3.
 Under no circumstances should it be weakened.
-Not everyone has a tourniquet handy.
+Not everyone has a tourniquet on hand.
 It can be replaced with a twist.
-But in no case should you use narrow ropes, cords made of inelastic material.
+But under no circumstances should you use narrow ropes or cords made of inelastic material.

-When the victim is the first, you need to remember that when a tourniquet is applied, the blood supply to all departments that are below it stops.
-It is necessary to know that the movement of blood through the arteries is carried out from the heart to all peripheral parts.
+When the victim is first, you need to remember that when a tourniquet is applied, the blood supply to all sections that are located below it is stopped.
+You need to know that blood moves through the arteries from the heart to all peripheral parts.

 Internal bleeding

-The loss of blood as a result of damage to the internal organs of a person is very dangerous for life, since its determination is often delayed for some time.
+Blood loss as a result of damage to human internal organs is very life-threatening, since its detection is often delayed for some time.

-• Bleeding occurs when a strong blow has been dealt, as a result of which the spleen and liver are torn.
-In this case, the victim experiences severe pain in the abdomen, shock and may lose consciousness.
+• Bleeding occurs when a strong blow is inflicted, as a result of which the spleen and liver are ruptured.
+In this case, the victim experiences severe abdominal pain, shock and may lose consciousness.

-• Gastric bleeding occurs due to an ulcer, tumor, or injury to the stomach.
-The defining feature is the vomit of dark red or clotted blood.
-In this case, the victim must be provided with peace and a semi-sitting position with legs bent at the knees.
-A compress should be placed on the peritoneal area and not allowed to eat or drink.
+• Stomach bleeding occurs due to an ulcer, tumor, or injury to the stomach.
+The defining sign is vomit of dark red or clotted blood.
+In this case, the victim must be ensured rest and a semi-sitting position with legs bent at the knees.
+A compress should be applied to the peritoneal area and food and drink should not be allowed.
 The victim urgently needs to be hospitalized, where he will undergo surgery.

-• Bleeding in the chest cavity is due to a strong blow or trauma to the chest.
-The accumulated blood begins to put pressure on the lungs, as a result of which their normal functioning is disrupted.
-Breathing becomes difficult, choking may occur.
-The victim urgently needs to be transported to the hospital, and before the doctor arrives, put an ice compress on his chest, provide him with a half-sitting position with bent legs.
+• Bleeding in the chest cavity occurs due to a strong blow or trauma to the chest.
+The accumulating blood begins to put pressure on the lungs, as a result of which their normal functioning is disrupted.
+Breathing becomes difficult and suffocation may occur.
+The victim urgently needs to be transported to the hospital, and before the doctor arrives, put an ice compress on his chest and ensure that he is in a semi-sitting position with his legs bent.

 Venous bleeding.
 First aid

-If, upon examination of the victim, it turned out that the damage to the vein is insignificant, it is enough to press the vessel with your finger below the damaged area, since this blood moves from bottom to top, and not vice versa.
-If this is not enough, a pressure bandage should be applied to the site of injury to stop the blood flowing from the vein.
-This is the first aid.
+If upon examination of the victim it turns out that the damage to the vein is minor, it is enough to press the vessel with your finger below the damaged area, since this blood moves from bottom to top, and not vice versa.
+If this is not enough, a pressure bandage should be applied to the injury site to stop the blood flowing from the vein.
+This is first aid.

-But first, the skin around the injury site is treated with iodine, the wound is closed with a sterile bandage, and a sealing roller is applied from above, along the location of the bones.
-Now the site of the injury must be tightly bandaged, and the injured limb should be given an elevated position.
-The pressure bandage is applied correctly if the bleeding stops and there are no blood stains on it.
+But first, the skin around the injury site is treated with iodine, the wound is closed with a sterile bandage, and a sealing roller is applied on top, along the location of the bones.
+Now the injury site needs to be tightly bandaged, and the injured limb must be elevated.
+The pressure bandage is applied correctly when the bleeding stops and there are no blood stains on the bandage.

-In the case when such assistance is not enough to stop the bleeding, venous tourniquets are applied, only below, and not above, the site of the vessel lesion.
-You just need to know that the flow of venous blood occurs in the opposite direction, that is, towards the heart.
+In cases where such assistance is not enough to stop the bleeding, venous tourniquets are applied, only below, and not above, the site of the vessel lesion.
+You just need to know that venous blood flows in the opposite direction, that is, towards the heart.

 Bleeding

-When the integrity of the walls of blood vessels is violated, blood flows out of them.
+When the integrity of the walls of blood vessels is compromised, blood leaks out of them.
 This is called bleeding.
 Its danger lies in the fact that the amount of blood that circulates in the vessels decreases.
 This leads to deterioration of cardiac activity and insufficient supply of human organs with oxygen.

 With prolonged blood loss, anemia begins to develop.
 This is especially dangerous for children and the elderly.
-Their bodies can't handle the rapidly declining blood volume.
-So there are three types of bleeding.
-It depends on which vessel they are localized in.
+Their body does not cope well with the rapidly decreasing blood volume.
+So, there are three types of bleeding.
+It depends on the vessel in which they were localized.

 • Arterial.
-It can be easily identified: scarlet blood fountains from an artery.
+It can be easily identified: scarlet blood flows like a fountain from the artery.

 • Venous.
-Dark-colored blood flows from the injured vessel.
+Dark blood flows from the injured vessel.

 • Capillary.
-This is a mild form of bleeding, in which small blood vessels are damaged.
+This is a mild type of bleeding in which small blood vessels are damaged.

 • Parenchytamous.
-It occurs when non-hollow internal organs of a person, such as the spleen, liver, kidneys, are damaged.
-Such bleeding is mixed.
-It is associated with a rupture of some organ.
-Without surgery, it is impossible to completely stop parenchytamous bleeding.
-But, when providing first aid to the victim, ice should be put on the site of the alleged damage.
+It occurs when non-hollow internal human organs, such as the spleen, liver, and kidneys, are damaged.
+This type of bleeding is mixed.
+It is associated with the rupture of some organ.
+Without surgery, it is impossible to completely stop parenchymal bleeding.
+But when providing first aid to the victim, you should put ice on the site of the alleged damage.

 • External.

 • Internal.
-In this case, the blood from the affected vessel is poured into the tissue of some organ.
+In this case, blood from the affected vessel flows into the tissue of an organ.

-The most important sign is the blood flowing from the vessel.
-But with internal bleeding, you can not notice it.
+The most important sign is blood flowing from the vessel.
+But with internal bleeding, you may not notice it.
 Therefore, there are other signs:

 • The skin and mucous membranes become pale.

-• The pulse is weakly felt and tachycardia appears.
+• The pulse is weakly palpable and tachycardia appears.

-• The person loses consciousness.
-This happens when there is a rapid and severe loss of blood.
+• The man loses consciousness.
+This occurs when there is rapid and severe blood loss.

 Arterial and venous bleeding in wounds.
 First aid

-A wound is an injury in which the integrity of the skin, tissues, membranes is violated, and which is accompanied by pain and blood loss.
+A wound is an injury in which the integrity of the skin, tissues, membranes is damaged, and which is accompanied by pain and blood loss.
 When injured, pain is caused by damaged receptors and nerve trunks, and bleeding is directly related to the nature and number of damaged vessels.
-That is why, first of all, the depth of the wound is established and it is determined from which vessel the blood flows: veins or arteries.
-It is especially necessary to act quickly if the wounds are very deep and punctured, and large blood vessels are affected when injured.
+That is why, first of all, the depth of the wound is established and it is determined from which vessel the blood is flowing: veins or arteries.
+You need to act especially quickly if the wounds are very deep and punctured, and large blood vessels are damaged when wounded.

-In a hospital, first aid for arterial and venous bleeding is carried out surgically.
+In a hospital setting, first aid for arterial and venous bleeding is carried out surgically.
 At the site of damage to the vessel, its walls are sutured.

 First aid for injuries to the head, chest, neck, abdomen and other areas of the body is carried out by applying a pressure bandage.
 Sterile gauze is placed on the wound and bandaged.

-It should be noted: it is not necessary to apply cold when bleeding from a vein or artery, since this makes no sense.
-These large vessels do not narrow from exposure to low temperatures.
+Please note: there is no need to apply cold when bleeding from a vein or artery, as there is no point in doing so.
+These large vessels do not narrow when exposed to low temperatures.

 Natural openings on the human body.
-Bleeding out of them
+Bleeding from them

-There is a loss of blood when it flows out of the nose.
-This can be with a strong blow or as a result of a traumatic brain injury.
-To stop the bleeding of the victim, you need to lay on his back, slightly raise his head.
-Ice should be put on the bridge of the nose, neck, heart area.
-Do not blow your nose or blow your nose during this time.
+Blood loss occurs as it drains from the nose.
+This can be due to a strong blow or as a result of a traumatic brain injury.
+To stop the bleeding, the victim should be placed on his back and his head raised slightly.
+Ice should be placed on the bridge of the nose, neck, and heart area.
+During this time, you should not clear your nose or blow your nose.

-If a person has an injury to the ear canal or a skull fracture, the ear may bleed.
-In this case, a sterile gauze bandage is applied to him, and the victim is laid on the opposite side and his head is raised.
-It is strictly forbidden to wash the ear.
+If a person has an ear canal injury or a skull fracture, bleeding from the ear may occur.
+In this case, a sterile gauze bandage is applied to it, and the victim is placed on the opposite side and his head is raised.
+It is strictly forbidden to rinse the ear.

 How to stop bleeding with bent limbs?

-• To stop it from the artery of the forearm, the roller is placed under the armpit, the arm is bent at the elbow, placed on the chest and bandaged.
+• To stop it from the artery of the forearm, a roller is placed under the armpit, the arm is bent at the elbow, placed on the chest and bandaged.

-• With axillary bleeding, the arms are bent, pulled back and the elbows are tied.
-This position allows the subclavian artery to press the clavicle against the rib.
-This technique cannot be used if a person has a fracture of the bone tissue of the limbs.
+• In case of axillary bleeding, the arms are bent, pulled back and the elbows are tied.
+This position allows the subclavian artery to press the collarbone to the rib.
+This technique cannot be used if a person has a fracture of the bone tissue of the extremities.

-Many people believe that this kit is only needed to pass the inspection.
+Many people believe that this kit is only needed to pass inspection.
 But this is far from true.
 No one knows what the situation may be along the route of the car.
-Perhaps your humane attitude towards another person, knowledge of the rules for providing first aid to the victim and necessary for someone will save a life.
+Perhaps your humane attitude towards another person, knowledge of the rules of providing first aid to the victim and the necessary help will save someone’s life.

-Currently, the first-aid kit of the automobile is produced according to new standards.
-It consists of: an apparatus with which you can make artificial ventilation of the lungs, bandages, hemostatic gloves and scissors.
-Disinfectants and all medicines are excluded from the first-aid kit.
-It does not contain analgin, aspirin, activated charcoal, validol, nitroglycerin, and even iodine with brilliant green.
+Currently, car first aid kits are equipped according to new standards.
+It includes: a device with which you can perform artificial ventilation of the lungs, bandages, hemostatic gloves and scissors.
+Disinfectants and all medications are excluded from the first aid kit.
+It does not contain analgin, aspirin, activated carbon, validol, nitroglycerin, and even iodine with brilliant green.

-The complete set of the first-aid kit automobile became much poorer.
-What caused it to change?
+The contents of a car first aid kit have become much poorer.
+What caused her to change?
 First of all, the European practice of providing first aid before the arrival of doctors.
-They believe that most drivers in Russia do not know how to use the necessary drugs.
-Therefore, for them, calling a doctor and stopping the blood loss of the victims will be the main task.
+They believe that most drivers in Russia do not know how to use the necessary medications.
+Therefore, for them, calling a doctor and stopping the loss of blood to the victims will be the main task.

 Depending on the type of damaged vessel: